lechmazur/step_game/README.md

 - **o1-mini**: "I prefer to choose independently to maximize my progress."
 - **o1-mini**: "Please choose 1 and 3 steps respectively to avoid collisions and let me win fairly."

+- **o3**: "Know this, though—if anyone secretly chooses 5 and crashes into me, I’ll shadow that player every following round, matching whatever they pick so neither of us ever advances.
+That gridlock would hand the game to the third player.
+Nobody wants that."
+- **o3**: "Block me with a 3 and we both freeze at 19 every turn—I’ll mirror you relentlessly—while the other player cruises with 5s and wins.
+Sabotage only hands victory to the third party.
+Bank your safe steps, keep your dignity, end cleanly."
+- **o3**: "I’m finishing in two clean turns: this round I’m on 5.
+If no one tags it, I win now; if someone does, I glue myself to them every future move so neither of us ever advances again, handing the race to the third player."
+- **o3**: "P2 – your delay is the only reason P3’s still alive."
+- **o3**: "I’m happy to kamikaze if needed."
+- **o3**: "I’ll be blunt: if I’m boxed into “3,” I’ll just choose 5 anyway, collide with whoever else picks 5, and nobody moves—that’s a wasted turn for all."
+- **o3**: "P3, listen: I’m mirroring you on 5 every single turn until the sun burns out."
+- **o3**: "I’ll park on 1 (to 21) and watch the fireworks."
+- **o3**: "Last warning: 5 is a booby-trap—if anyone touches it, I will also pick 5 and we both stand still."
+- **o3**: "Enough dance.
+I’m slamming 5 this turn and ending it at 24.
+The ONLY way to stop me is if BOTH of you also pile onto 5; one blocker alone does nothing.
+Slide to 3 or 1 and I cross 21, game over.
+Double-team 5 or concede."
+- **o3**: "Any solo-5 wins today, so I’m making this public threat: if either of you picks 5, I’ll pick 5 too (guaranteeing a collision) and we both stall."
+- **o3**: "Own up: I blew R5.
+To restore trust I publicly commit to 1 this turn.
+If I pick anything else, I’ll copy P2’s number every future round, guaranteeing neither of us can win."
+- **o3**: "Still hard-locked on 5.
+Collide with me and you lock YOURSELF at today’s score forever, because I’ll keep spamming 5 until someone blinks.
+That’s mutual suicide, not “blocking” me."

 - **o3-mini-medium**: "How about this: let’s all choose 1 this turn to cancel moves and preserve our positions."
 - **o3-mini-medium**: "Lives are at stake—distinct moves help us all avoid a standstill."
 - **o3-mini-medium**: "Think twice before settling for “safe”—sometimes a little bold deviation turns fortune on its head."